You are 100% correct. I agree with you — I wish PayPal didn’t do this.

 PayPal and customer service

 It’s difficult for many people to understand that you are safer manually typing an internet address than you are clicking on a link in an email.
-It’s easier to click the link in the email and not have to think about it.
+It’s easier to click the link in the email and just not think about it.

-Of course, you and I know it’s because not all links that say they are from PayPal actually are from PayPal.
-And while I can warn people about phishing, spamming, and all other types of malicious activity, it’s still a very difficult concept for many people.
+And while you and I warn people about phishing, spamming, and all other types of malicious activity, it’s still a very difficult concept to sell.

-The issue is that PayPal probably deals with this issue on an ongoing basis.
-My guess is that the customer service costs of dealing with compromised accounts because people click bogus links in email is simply less than the projected cost of handling customer complaints about emails with no links.
+But here’s why I think that they continue to operate this way: my guess is that the costs of dealing with compromised accounts is less than the projected cost of handling complaints about emails with no links.

 Yep.
-My theory is that it probably all comes down to PayPal’s bottom line.
+It probably all comes down to PayPal’s bottom line.

-What we’re trying to teach people is how to treat email and how to look for and be skeptical of suspicious email.
+What we try to teach people is how to look for and be skeptical of suspicious email.

-The safer solution by far is to send people an email with no links, simply instructing them to “go log in to your PayPal account for some important information.”
+The safer solution by far is to send people an email with no links and instruct them to “log in to your PayPal account for some important information.”
 This is what my online brokerage does, for example.

-There is one clarification that I want to make to the rule.
-The rule is not necessarily “never click links in email” or rather “never click links from PayPal in email.”
-The rule is:
+There is one clarification I want to make to the rule.
+The rule is not necessarily “never click links in email” or even “never click links from PayPal in email.”
+The rule is this:

-- Never click links unless you are 100% certain that they are actually from a trusted source.
+Never click links unless you are 100% certain that they are from a trusted source.1

-The problem here is how the average person is supposed to be 100% certain that the PayPal link is legitimate.
-That’s why the rule is usually shortened to “Don’t click on any link in email.”
+The problem here is, it’s not clear how the average person is supposed to be 100% certain that, for example, a link to PayPal is legitimate.
+That’s why the rule is usually shortened to “Don’t click on links in email.”

 In the end, I agree with you 100%.
-I don’t know why PayPal continues to do this and I wish they didn’t.
+I don’t know why PayPal continues to do this, and I wish they didn’t.
 Our job is to continue to preach safety and skepticism, and practice it ourselves.